-Procrastination technically refers to the avoidance of a specific task or work which needs to be accomplished.
-But this technical explanation doesn’t begin to capture the emotions triggered by the word.
-For most of us, the word "procrastination” reminds us of past experiences where we have felt guilty, lazy, inadequate, anxious, or stupid–or some combination of these.
-It also implies a value judgment; if you procrastinate, you are bad, and as such, you lack worth as a person.
+Procrastination technically refers to the avoidance of a specific task or work that needs to be accomplished.
+But, this technical explanation doesn’t begin to capture the emotions triggered by the word.
+For most of us, the word procrastination reminds us of past experiences when we felt guilty, lazy, or anxious—or some combination of these.
+It also implies a value judgment; if you procrastinate, you are bad, and as such, you lack worth as a person, which is not true.

-- Acceptance of Another’s Goals – If a project has been imposed or assigned to you and it is not consistent with your own interests, you may be reluctant to spend the necessary time to see it to conclusion.
+- Acceptance of Another’s Goals.
+If a project is being forced on you and it is not consistent with your own interests, you may be reluctant to spend the necessary time to see it to conclusion.

-- Evaluation Anxiety – Since others’ responses to your work are not under your direct control, overvaluing these responses can create the kind of anxiety that will interfere with work getting accomplished.
+- Evaluation Anxiety.
+Since others’ responses to your work are not under your direct control, overvaluing their feedback can create the kind of anxiety that will interfere with work getting done.

-- Fear of the Unknown - If you are venturing into a new realm or field, you don’t have any way of knowing how well you’ll do.
-Such an uncertain outcome may inhibit your desire to begin.
+- Fear of the Unknown.
+If you are venturing into a new realm or field, you don’t have any way of knowing how well you’ll do.
+An uncertain outcome may inhibit your desire to begin.

-- Inability to Handle the Task – If through lack of training, skill, or ability you feel that you lack the personal resources to do the job, you may avoid it completely.
+- Inability to Handle the Task.
+If you don’t have the training, skill, ability or resources to do the job, you may avoid it completely.

-Once you have surmounted the emotional block by acknowledging your procrastination (guilt, anxiety, feelings of inadequacy), and after you have analyzed the underlying causes, you need to clearly specify how you procrastinate.
+- Once you have overcome the emotional block by acknowledging why you’re procrastinating, you need to clearly specify how you procrastinate.
 Consider the following examples.

 - Do you deceive yourself into believing that a mediocre performance or lesser standards are acceptable?
-For example, if you deceive yourself that a 2.3 GPA will still get you into the medical school of your choice, you may be avoiding the decision to work harder to improve your grade point average and thus may have to alter your career plans.
-This form of avoidance can prevent your from consciously making choices about important goals in your life.
+For example, if you tell yourself that a 2.3 GPA will still get you into the medical school of your choice, you may be avoiding the decision to work harder to improve your grade point average and thus, may have to alter your career plans.
+This form of avoidance can prevent you from consciously making choices about important goals in your life.

 - Do you believe that repeated “minor” delays are harmless?
-An example is putting off writing your paper so you can watch five minutes of your favorite television program.
-If you don’t return to writing the paper after five minutes have elapsed, you may stay tuned to the television for the entire evening, with no work being done on the paper.
+An example is putting off writing your paper so you can watch a YouTube video for five minutes.
+If you don’t return to writing the paper after five minutes have elapsed, you may spend an hour or more randomly scrolling through other videos on social media with no work being done on the paper.

 - Do you dramatize a commitment to a task rather than actually doing it?
 An example is taking your books on vacation but never opening them, or perhaps even declining invitations for pleasurable events, but still not pursuing the work at hand nor getting needed relaxation.
 This way you stay in a constant state of unproductive readiness to work–without ever working.

-If you can visualize yourself in one or more of these vignettes, you may be ready to overcome your problems with avoidance or procrastination.
-The following is a list of additional steps which may help you to deal with your avoidance problems:
+The following is a list of steps which may help you to deal with your avoidance problems:

 - Work to acquire an adequate understanding of what is necessary to accomplish a task within a given time frame.

-- Distinguish between activities which dramatize your sense of commitment and those which will help you accomplish the task.
+- Distinguish between activities that dramatize your sense of commitment and those that will help you accomplish the task.
 Devote only that amount of time which is appropriate for each part of a task.
 Develop an overview of the entire project and visualize the steps that are needed to reach completion.